octosoft/octoscan/README.md

 ### Using an upload server

-Octosoft provides a Windows / IIS based upload server for the generated .scan files.
-A high-performance Linux based upload server is also provided based at [octo-collect](https://github.com/octosoft/octopus-resty), this open source server is based on [openresty](https://openresty.org).
+Octosoft provides a Windows / IIS-based upload server for the generated .scan files.
+A high-performance Linux-based upload server is also available at [octo-collect](https://github.com/octosoft/octopus-resty), this open source server is based on [openresty](https://openresty.org).

 Use the curl utility on Linux and Mac to upload the generated file.